Policy 1: Membership

 a.
 Annual General Meeting of Members

-The Annual General Meeting (Article 11.1 Annual Meetings) is required by the Canada Not-for-profit Corporations Act and is held during the Society’s Annual Conference in June of each year.
-The following business items must be completed at the Annual General Meeting: election of directors (Article 11.1(b)), approval of the audited financial statements (Article 11.1(a)), and the appointment of the public accountant (Article 11.1(c)) for the upcoming year.
+The Annual General Meeting (Bylaw section 6.1, Annual Meetings) is required by the Canada Not-for-profit Corporations Act and is usually held during the Society’s Annual Conference in June of each year.
+The following business items must be completed at the Annual General Meeting: election of Directors (Bylaw section 6.1(b)), approval of the audited financial statements (Bylaw section 6.1(a)), and the appointment of the public accountant (Bylaw section 6.1(c)) for the upcoming year.

 b.
 Special Meetings of Members

-Items that must be included in the Agenda of the Annual General Meeting (Article 11.1 (a) – (d) and Article 11.5(b)) cannot be items of business at a Special Meeting of members where agenda items can include amendments to bylaws; removal of a director, officer, or public accountant; changes to notification requirements; or any other business.
+Items that must be included in the Agenda of the Annual General Meeting (Bylaw section 6.1) cannot be items of business at a Special Meeting of members where agenda items can include amendments to bylaws; removal of a director, officer, or public accountant; changes to notification requirements; or any other business.

 Revisions of this policy to remove: 1) specific details about membership fees charged was and 2) affiliate group membership classes was approved at the September 2018 Board Meeting.
 Now approved by the board, these revisions will come into effect until approved by Members at the 2019 Annual General Meeting, as per policy 1.